-A key advantage of options invented by CHiRP is their interpretable symbolic representation-each option's initiation and termination sets are defined in terms of specific value ranges of variables, enabling clear visualization.
-Our analysis revealed that the invented options express distinct, complementary high-level behaviors, with each option primarily affecting different state variables and value ranges.
-For example, in the taxi domain, CHiRP invented four distinct options: two navigation options, affecting different values of taxi location variable, specialized for moving to pickup and drop-off locations, and two passenger interaction options, affecting different values of passenger variables, focused on picking up and dropping off passenger.
-The minimal overlap in the core affected variables and their value ranges in the terminations indicate that the options operate independently.
-Clear symbolic endpoints of options enable direct sequencing of these options and reusing option policies, demonstrating strong composability and reusability.
+Options invented by CHiRP have a key advantage: their interpretable symbolic representation, where each option's initiation and termination conditions are defined in terms of specific value ranges of variables.
+Our analysis revealed that the invented options express distinct, complementary behaviors, with each option primarily affecting different state variables and value ranges.
+E.g., in the taxi domain, CHiRP invented four options that operate independently: two navigation options that affect different values of taxi location variable and specialize in moving to pickup/drop-off locations, and two passenger interaction options that affect different values of passenger variables and focus on picking up/dropping off the passenger.
+These options demonstrate mutual independence through minimal overlap in their core affected variables and value ranges in terminations of the options.
+Their clear symbolic endpoints enable direct chaining of options, making them both composable and reusable.